AubidaNaalwa/nassapp/README.md

 - handling better no results ✔
 - when going to media page and back to favorites the card stay big
 - fix snackBars
-- merge favorites and search component to 1 results component
+- merge favorites and search component to 1 results component✔
 - merge media and media card component

 ### Screenshots